What We Do?

 Channelizing the youth energies and potentials through innovation and creative activities to bring about constructive social transformation

-The premise for FST as an indigenous philanthropy organisation is based on certain issues.
+The premise for FST as an indigenous philanthropy organization is based on certain issues.
 Some of these are:

 - A large majority of people are economically, geographically and socially disadvantaged.